 Course intensity is how long it takes to complete a part-time course, compared to the equivalent full-time course.

-If you started your course on or after 1 September 2012, you must be studying at an intensity of at least 25% to be eligible for a Tuition Fee Loan.
+You must be studying at an intensity of at least 25% to be eligible for a Tuition Fee Loan.

 This is worked out by taking the number of part-time units you’ll be studying in the academic year, and dividing it by the number of units you would complete in one academic year if you were studying your course full-time.
 For example, 60 part-time units divided by 120 full-time units, multiplied by 100, equals 50% course intensity.